vseryakov/alpinejs-app/README.md

 ## A Simple Single Page Application (SPA) library for Alpine.js.

-### Why?
+### The Motivation

-I still prefer to develop HTML markup part and Javascript part in separate files, to keep presentation and logic separately and lie to use two-way bindings, used Knockoutjs for a long time but now use Alpinejs which covers bindings and reactivity perfectly with less code.
+The rationale behind `alpinejs-app` is the preference to maintain a clear separation between HTML and JavaScript logic.
+This separation keeps presentation distinct from logic, a methodology introduced a long time ago.
+With Alpine.js, we now get efficient two-way data bindings and reactivity using even less code.

-This also makes bundling more flexible: can store everything in one bundle by converting HTML files into strings, store HTML templates in downloadable JSON files to be imported from the app, keep files on the server and load individually...
+This structure also offers flexible bundling options: bundle everything into a single file by converting HTML to strings, keep HTML templates in JSON files to load separately, or maintain them on the server to load individually.

-### Main highlights:
+### Key Features

-Components are main UI elements.

-A component is an HTML template or HTML template backed by a JavaScript class.

-Components may contain other components and so forth.
+- **Components**: These are the primary building blocks of the UI.
+They can be either standalone HTML templates or HTML backed by JavaScript logic, capable of nesting other components.

-There is a notion of a main component which is rendered inside the `#app-main` HTML element.
-It shows the current main page in the browser window.
+- **Main Component**: Displays the current main page within the `#app-main` HTML element.
+It manages the navigation and saves the view to the browser history using `savePath` when it's the main view.

-Navigating is implemented by telling which component to show and automatically saved in the browser history by `savePath` if rendered as the main component.

-The browser Window `popstate` event is handled when the Back button is hit and renders a component automatically using `restorePath`.
+- **History Navigation**: Supports browser back/forward navigation by rendering the appropriate component on window `popstate` events, achieved using `restorePath`.

-To be able navigate to the app in browser directly the server must redirect such links to the main app HTML page, the default endpoint is set in `app.base` as '/app/'.
+- **Direct Deep-Linking**: For direct access, server-side routes must redirect to the main app HTML page, with the base path set as '/app/' by default.

 ## Installation